jennihunt/Country_Explorer_App/README.md

 - **Detail View:**
     - When a user clicks on a country card, links to  a detailed page with additional information (capital, languages, currencies, etc.).
 - **Search and Filtering:**
-    - search bar by name and working on filters (by region or population) so users can quickly locate countries of interest.
+    - search bar by name and ,working on filters (by population) so users can quickly locate countries of interest.

     - Static files hold css styling and javascript functionality